apache/avro/README.md

 # About this version
 - support multiple schemas files

+## Pending to add
-- allow reference to types on external schema file
+- allow reference to types on external assembly. (schema in DLL is used only as reference, no C# class will be generated for it)

-## To test it:
+### To test it:
+There is a unit test for it

+### Requirement
+Files should be renamed appropiate to ensure correct dependecy order.

 ### Build project Avro.codegen.
 This project generate the dotnet tool, it was renaming as *avrogenms* (instead of avrogen) to avoid conflict wth original Apache tool.